olcf/olcf-user-docs/systems/odo_user_guide.rst

     OLCF training events.

-Odo is a 32-node stand-alone system with the same architecture as Frontier,so most of the Frontier User Guide can be referenced for Odo as well.
+Odo is a 32-node stand-alone system with the same architecture as Frontier, so most of the :ref:`Frontier User Guide<frontier-user-guide>` can be referenced for Odo as well.
 However, aside from the number of compute nodes, there are other differences between the two systems.
 Most notably, Odo sits in the NCCS Open Security Enclave, which is subject to fewer